-Lack of personal supervision: Both managers and their employees miss that personal one on one discussion that takes place routinely when they are in the office.
-Something as simple as showing a problem to your boss might involve a complicated set of steps including a video call.
-Supervisors worry that employees will not be as effective as in the office due to lack of supervision and team support (though research indicates that performance might actually improve for some types of jobs).
+Lack of personal supervision: Both managers and their employees miss that personal one-on-one discussion routinely when they are in the office.
+Something as simple as showing a problem to your boss might involve a complicated set of steps, including a video call.
+Supervisors worry that employees will not be as effective as they are in the office due to lack of supervision and team support (though research indicates that performance might improve for some jobs).
 Employees also struggle with reduced managerial support and communication when they do not have direct access to their managers.

 Time-consuming communication process: Employees who have to suddenly start working from home will find communication complicated and time-consuming when they need to go through phone calls or video conferencing.
 Jobs that require team input would be impacted much more than others as communication with multiple individuals on a video call is very different from being in the same room.
 Getting answers to what seem like basic questions can feel like an obstacle to a worker who just started working from home.

 A general lack of empathy is often seen when people start working from home en mass, while in the office you are able to see the struggle and frustration of the person you are working with.
 But when you are remote it’s easy to assume a lack of professionalism.
 People take offense quickly when you cannot see facial expressions as the communication gets cut and dry.
-Many employees working from home for the first time may not have adequate communication skills to manage conflicts remotely.
+For the first time, many employees working from home may not have adequate communication skills to manage conflicts remotely.

 Isolation coupled with boredom: The office is a place of work but also for social interactions, fun, and general banter.
 Without meeting people in person a lot of the social connection goes away leading to loneliness– this is one of the most common complaints about remote work.
 People may not feel like a part of a team and without the daily scrum meetings or the daily touch base, the disconnection can get aggravated.
 This feeling of isolation has a direct negative impact on team productivity.
 In some cases, the employee simply does not feel he belongs and may develop a desire to leave the company.